gbv/cocoda/docs/en/user-manual-en.md

 ![](img/cocoda-login-select-identity-en.png){width=50% .border .border-dark}

-If mappings should not be publicly viewable at all, mappings can also be saved locally in your own browser without login.
+If mappings should not be publicly viewable at all, mappings can also be saved locally in the own browser without login.
 However, this feature is disabled in some Cocoda instances for the sake of clarity.

 <!--
 Evtl. kurz eräutern, was beim Löschen des Accounts passiert: welche Daten bleiben, welche werden geölscht.